 Writers who write solely for their regular “gigs” are eventually left high and dry.
-Many of my friends have found out the hard way.
+Many of my friends have found this out the hard way.
 They’ve had the carpet pulled from under them when their pet outlets folded or went online only.
-Always look for new outlets.
+Always be looking for new outlets.

-Print magazines will continue to pay their writers, though maybe not as much as in their heyday.
+Print magazines will continue to pay their writers.
 And print assignments still carry a lot of weight when requesting complimentary travel assistance.

 Don’t be complacent.
 Make pitching part of your daily routine.
 Keep the pipeline filled with queries so you’ll have regular work coming in.